guyroutledge/atozcss/_posts/2014-08-22-the-translatex-css-property.md

 of AtoZ CSS, there aren't many properties, values or concepts that start with the letter X.

-There are however a series of transform properties that allow elements to have their visual co-ordinates changed along the x-axis to create complex and interesting visual details on the page.
+There are however a series of transform values that allow elements to have their visual co-ordinates changed along the x-axis to create complex and interesting visual details on the page.